pixel

-Updated as of the 2024-2025 application cycle
+Updated as of the 2025-2026 application cycle

 These are the eligibility requirements for the University-Recommended MEXT Scholarship for Research (Graduate) Students.
 I do not cover the requirements for undergraduates below.
-However, MEXT has published the PGP application guidelines in English this year, so undergraduate applicants can refer to that document.
+However, MEXT has published the PGP application guidelines in English again this year, so undergraduate applicants can refer to that document.

 I have a separate article about the eligibility requirements for the Embassy-Recommended MEXT Scholarship.
 There are differences between the two, so please be sure to read the right article!